SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/index.md

 When you link resources, the status is set to *accepted* because a resource cannot answer the invitation itself.

 It is possible to double-book a resource.
-If a resource is not free at the time in question, **Conflict** is shown in the **Status** column.
+If a resource is not free at the time, **Conflict** is shown in the **Status** column.
 An exclamation mark is also displayed in the **Appointment** dialog.
 You should change the time of the follow-up.
 The **First available** field displays the first available meeting time.

 ## External contacts

 The people you choose under **Company** in the **Invitation** dialog are not usually members of your organization.
 You can send the invitation to them via email using the **Email invitation** option.
 Invitation emails sent to external contacts will contain an iCal file (.ics) with the invitation data.
 When they respond to your invitation, the status will automatically be updated in SuperOffice.

-The follow-up is shown on the **Activities** section tab for the company in question.
+The follow-up is shown on the **Activities** section tab for the company.

 ## Handle responses to invitations

 When you send an invitation, the recipient can either accept or decline it.

-* If the recipient declines the invitation, you can reschedule or re-assign the follow-up, depending on the type of invitation in question.
+* If the recipient declines the invitation, you get an **Invitation declined** notification.
+Click **Got it** to acknowledge.
+Optionally, find a new suitable time and reschedule the follow-up or re-assign the follow-up to someone else.

-* If the person accepts the invitation, it disappears from the **Invitations** dialog and is recorded in SuperOffice in the usual way.
+* If the person accepts the invitation, it is recorded in SuperOffice in the usual way.

 ## What do you want to do?